ather-techie/solidprinciples/readme.md

 ## Acknowledgments

+This repository was created for educational purposes to demonstrate the SOLID principles in software design.
+The examples are inspired by widely available tutorials, articles, and programming resources on SOLID principles.
+While the code is written by me, the concepts and patterns are based on standard explanations commonly used in the software development community.

-- Inspired by Robert C. Martin ("Uncle Bob") and the original SOLID principles.
+I would like to acknowledge the broader developer community, educators, and open-source contributors whose resources, writings, and discussions have helped shape these examples.
+Inspired by Robert C. Martin ("Uncle Bob") and the original SOLID principles.